 Janet “Do all trees have separate male and female plants”

-DH “No papayas belong to a group of plants that are the exception rather than the rule.
-They are called DIOECIOUS – from the Greek meaning two houses, but most plants are MONOECIOUS – the male and female parts are on the same plant, usually part of the same flower, and then some plants, like pumpkins, have separate male and female flowers on the same plant.
+Diane “No papayas belong to a group of plants that are the exception rather than the rule.
+They are called DIOECIOUS – from the Greek meaning two houses, but most plants are MONOECIOUS – the male and female parts are on the same plant, usually part of the same flower, and then some plants, like pumpkins, have separate male and female flowers on the same plant – they are termed BISEXUAL.

 Janet “How fascinating!.
 How can you tell a female papaya tree from a male “